All Episodes

 You mentioned earlier you wanted to talk about national security that you hoped it came up.

-Well here it is what do we face?
+What do we face?

-What are our threats and are we prepared or not?
+What are our threats, and are we prepared or not?

-We need to start facing uh Iran with tougher and tougher sanctions that need to be considered we need to work with our allies in with the uh Iranian issues like uh Britain and France and not allow access to favorable international monetary deals.
+We need to work with our allies with the Iranian issues like Britain and France and not allow access to favorable international monetary deals.

 We need to look at halting Iran's imports of refined petroleum products.

-Two big challenges there too.
+Two big challenges there, too.

-Uh thirty seconds, immigration.
+30 seconds, immigration.

-I can't do it in thirty seconds, but just know that uh, you know, let me put it simply.
+I can't do it in 30 seconds, but just know that, you know, let me put it simply, illegal immigrants are called illegal for a reason.

 We need to crack down on this.

-We need to listen to the border states where the governors there have some solutions, and we need to get serious about that.
+We need to listen to the border states where the governor's there have some solutions, and we need to get serious about that.

 Governor Palin, thanks very much.

-It's uh it's been a pleasure.
+It's been a pleasure.

 It's been fun.